blaugold/angular-firebase/README.md

 by calling `FirebaseModule.forRoot(config, false)`

 ## TODO
-- wrap User class to include methods in change detection
 - wrap onDisconnect class to include methods in change detection
 - Storage
 - Messaging
-- More Tests